kallitsis/ARIA/README.md

 ```
 ## Citing ARIA

-If you use ARIA for a scientific paper, please cite our paper:
+If you use ARIA for a scientific paper, please cite our preprint:<br>
 Kallitsis, E., Offer, G., & Edge, J. (2025).
 ARIA:Artificial Intelligence for Sustainability Assessment. *EarthArXiv*. https://doi.org/10.31223/X5JF17

 ## License